kubedb/docs/docs/guides/qdrant/update-version/overview.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Updating Qdrant Version
+# Updating Qdrant Version Overview

-This guide will give you an overview of how KubeDB Ops-manager updates the version of a `Qdrant` database.
+This guide will give you an overview on how KubeDB Ops-manager operator update the version of `Qdrant` database.

 ## Before You Begin